National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Hospitals and Community Benefit - Interim "Hospital Compliance" Report - (Internal Revenue Service (IRS) USA) - This 2007 report examined implementation of the community benefit standard by hospitals and found lack of uniformity in definitions and reporting.
 It called for a separate schedule for hospitals on Form 990, the annual return filed by tax-exempt organizations, and proposed creation of Schedule H, where hospitals would report how they provide community benefit

-- Nonprofit, For-Profit, and Government Hospitals: Uncompensated Care and Other Community Benefits (GAO-05-743T: Published: May 26, 2005) - (Government Accountability Office (GAO) US) - Congress requested that GAO examine whether nonprofit hospitals provide levels of uncompensated care and other community benefits that are different from other hospitals.
+- Nonprofit, For-Profit, and Government Hospitals: Uncompensated Care and Other Community Benefits (GAO-05-743T: Published: May 26, 2005) - (U.S. Government Accountability Office (GAO) US) - Congress requested that GAO examine whether nonprofit hospitals provide levels of uncompensated care and other community benefits that are different from other hospitals.

 - Provision of Community Benefits by Tax-Exempt U.S. Hospitals (2013) - (New England Journal of Medicine (NEJM) US) - A landmark analysis of community benefit, the article is derived from submitted 990 and Schedule H reports for 2009, for more than 1800 non-profit hospitals nationwide.